 Being new to the area, bees need to be fed so that they will have the energy to familiarize themselves with their surroundings and then gather their own food.
 This is the most common time when bee feeders are usually bought and utilized.

-Another situation when bee feeders are utilized is during winter.
+Another situation when feeders are utilized is during winter.
 Obviously, only a few flowers grow during winter so the bees will have a lack of nectar resources.
-Bees will always make sufficient storage of honey during the summer and fall in preparation of winter.
-So, in order to help them, you can always encourage their work and have them create more honey by using a bee feeder especially during the autumn season wherein winter comes after.
+Bees will always make sufficient storage of honey during the summer and fall in preparation for winter.
+So, in order to help them, you can always encourage their work and have them create more honey by using a beehive feeder especially during the autumn season wherein winter comes after.